About the Project

 Expert Team

-After reviewing the legal team’s findings, the KII team is conducting an evaluation of stakeholders’ knowledge and perceptions of the effectiveness of the current governance framework as well as their recommendations for a novel governance framework for the protection of participants in data science health research in Nigeria.
+After reviewing the legal team’s findings, the KII team conducted an evaluation of stakeholders’ knowledge and perceptions of the effectiveness of the current governance framework as well as their recommendations for a novel governance framework for the protection of participants in data science health research in Nigeria.

-The study sample includes representatives of stakeholders in data science health research in Nigeria:
+The study sample included representatives of stakeholders in data science health research in Nigeria:

 Specific Aim 1c.